Serendipity Gottlieb: Storylines

-Serendipity arrives in Erinsborough after she had been working as a nanny in Amsterdam.
-The last time she had seen her brothers was at their mother's funeral.
-Mark is happy to have his sister around.
-Mark and Rick Alessi (Dan Falzon) are looking for a new housemate and Serendipity moves in straight away.

-Serendipity strikes up a friendship with Sam Kratz (Richard Grieve) and they grow close.
+Serendipity arrives in Erinsborough after working as a nanny in Amsterdam, having last seen her brothers Mark and Stephen Gottlieb (Lochie Daddo) at their mother's funeral.
+Mark is happy to have his sister around, and as he and Rick Alessi (Dan Falzon) are looking for a new housemate, Serendipity moves in straight away.
+She soon strikes up a friendship with Sam Kratz and they grow close.
 Sam meets Chip Kelly (Martin Crewes) through the Erinsborough football team and he and Serendipity begin a relationship.
 Chip suffers from mood swings and Karl Kennedy (Alan Fletcher) wonders if he is abusing steroids.
 Serendipity comes to the same realisation when she tries to stop his advances and he gets violent.
 Serendipity narrowly manages to escape without injury.
 When Serendipity gets home she tells the story to Sam, Mark and Annalise Hartman (Kimberley Davies).
 Sam goes and beats Chip up, which Serendipity disapproves of.
 Serendipity and Annalise then start up self-defence classes for the residents of Ramsay Street.

 Serendipity helps to repair other people's relationships.
 She acts as a go-between for Rick and Cody Willis (Peta Brady) and Mark and Annalise.
 Her hippy background proves to be useful for Brett Stark (Brett Blewitt) when she helps him make a love potion in his quest to win Libby Kennedy's (Kym Valentine) heart.
 Serendipity agrees to be one of Annalise's bridesmaids at her wedding to Mark.
 Serendipity proves to be a friend for both her brother and Annalise after their wedding is called off, following Mark's revelation that he wants to become a priest.

 Serendipity and Danni Stark begin making jewellery and start selling it.
 They build their business up after demand grows and Serendipity begins dating Kingston White (Simon Wilton).
 Serendipity begins to change and becomes very driven by business and making money.
 She and Danni get involved in the fashion world, but when Serendipity discovers that their clothes are being created in an illegal sweat shop, she is horrified.
 Serendipity breaks down and rips up her designs.
 Mark supports her during this time, as does Luke Handley.
 Serendipity realises that she is not cut out for the fashion industry and goes back to her old self.
 She also strikes up a friendship with Lucy Robinson (Melissa Bell).
 Serendipity and Luke begin a relationship, but they both find it difficult to take the step from friends to lovers.
 Mark falls from the roof of Number 22 and ends up in a coma, this reunites Serendipity and Luke and Luke proposes.
 Serendipity is shocked, but she accepts.
 Luke is offered a job in Japan and Serendipity decides to go with him.
 Their relationship does not last and Luke eventually returns to Erinsborough.